Morphyish/nass/README.md

   </a>
 </p>

-> Not A Simple Slider
+> A web app to create and play slides, powered by Sapper and hosted on Firebase

 ## Install